TheAntiscamGroup/AntiScamBotSite/faq.md

 {{ site.bot_name }} can revert any mistakes if this needs to happen, approvers have a command to reverse any bans that the bot acted on (it cannot randomly unban any user, {{ site.bot_name }} can only unban users that it banned originally).

 If you are a server mod, you can also just simply unban the user in your own server as well.
-If your server is already fully activated/sync'd, {{ site.bot_name }} will not attempt to reban the user.
+If your server is already fully activated/sync'd, {{ site.bot_name }} will not attempt to ban the user again.

 ## The Group